niwatorrri/numerical-analysis/README.md

 # Numerical Analysis
-This repository stores all my codes for Numerical Analysis Course, and is basically composed of the following seven chapters:
+This repository stores all my codes for the Numerical Analysis Course, and is basically composed of the following seven chapters:

 - Chapter 1: Introduction
 - Chapter 2: Polynomial Interpolation and Approximation